ben3636/ReadyThreatGo/README.md

 That's it for setup!
 After that you're ready to go.
 The built-in scheduled searches will simulate the events in the lookups hourly but you can also manually run them if needed.

+> NOTE: After first installing the app, the hourly searches that simulate the events will not run for a full hour.
+If you don't want to wait you can click run for each one in the native scheduled searches pane

 ![Alt text](Dashboard%20Demo.png)

 ## Newly Released Features & Future Items